Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - [ ] const { readFile } = require(fs)
 - [ ] const { readFilePromises: readFile } = require(fs)
 - [ ] const { readFile } = require(promises)

+### Q44.
+According to the rules of semantic versioning, what does a release incrementing the third number in an npm version string communicate to users about the release changes?
+- [ ] Changes are not backwards compatible.
+- [ ] Changes might not be backward compatible and might break existing code.
+- [x] Changes are just bug fixes and no new features were added.
+- [ ] Changes will add new functionality but will not break any existing code.

+### Q45.
+What does REPL stand for?
+- [ ] run, examine, put, loop
+- [x] read, eval, print, loop
+- [ ] run, edit, print, loop
+- [ ] read, extend, print, loop